T0nyX1ang/MATLAB2TikZ/README.md

 ## Update Notes:

+### Version 0.1.3(Not Released)
+* Fix a bug in Otsu algorithm.
+* Adding a picture-resizing algorithm to prepare for OCR.

 ### Version 0.1.2
 * Fix a dialog-data bug in the 'General Settings' menu.
 * Change some dialog styles in the 'Settings' menu.
 (Add borders, add hgap, vgap).